Visit the EI Issuu profile for more publications.

 Verger, A., Kosar Altinyelken, H. & de Koning, M. (2013) Global Managerial Education Reforms and Teachers – Emerging Policies, Controversies and Issues in Developing Contexts

 Research is one of the key activities of Education International.
 Through our research we work to provide teachers and education unions with the knowledge and policy tools they need to meet everyday challenges to public education systems.
-We keep abreast of developments and trends across the education sector and assist unions in developing solid fact-based argumentation for the advancement of quality education worldwide.
+We keep abreast of developments and trends across the education sector and assist unions in developing solid fact-based arguments for the advancement of quality education worldwide.

 The topics and issues we cover include: quality in education; commercialisation and privatisation of public education; teacher education and training; global trends, such as migration and its impact on education; the status of teachers worldwide; and teachers’ working conditions in different settings.